craigduncanlab/PyConMessenger/paper.md

 ---
-title: 'Gala: A Python package for galactic dynamics'
+title: 'MessengerHTML and a workflow for semantic Shakespeare'
 tags:
   - Python
   - XML